 Google Finance launches Gemini AI tool for fully cited stock answers in minutes

-Google Finance is rolling out a new AI‑driven feature aimed squarely at traders who need quick, reliable data.
-The service taps into Gemini, Google’s latest large‑language model, to turn a handful of keywords into a fully referenced answer about a stock’s fundamentals, recent news, and analyst sentiment.
-Unlike generic chatbots that spew unverified text, this tool promises a transparent workflow: it not only lists the sources behind each claim but also outlines a step‑by‑step research plan so users can see how the answer was assembled.
+Google Finance just rolled out an AI-driven add-on that seems aimed at traders who need data fast.
+It leans on Gemini, Google’s newest large-language model, and can turn a few keywords into a referenced rundown of a stock’s fundamentals, recent news and analyst sentiment.
+Unlike the usual chatbots that throw out unverified text, this tool actually shows the sources behind each claim and even sketches a step-by-step research plan so you can see how the answer was built.

-As a result, the company’s product lead, Robert Dunnette, director of product management for Google Search, explained the tool’s capabilities…
+The company’s product lead, Robert Dunnette, director of product management for Google Search, walked us through what the feature can do…

 Robert Dunnette, director of product management for Google Search, said the tool uses Google's advanced Gemini AI models and can "produce a fully cited, comprehensive response in just a few minutes."
 It will also display a research plan so you can follow along and better understand the AI's reasoning.
 Deep Search will roll out in the US in the coming weeks.
 If that's too far away, Dunette said users can opt in to an early access program through the Google Labs platform.